benwiggy/PDFsuite/README.md

 creator.py -c CreatorName -i inputfile [-o outputfile]

 ### Get Info (getInfo.py)
-This scripts outputs all the available PDF metadata for a file: Author, Creator, etc, Number of Pages, Version number, flags for encryption and security.
+This script outputs all the available PDF metadata for a file: Author, Creator, etc, Number of Pages, Version number, flags for encryption and security.

+### Get PDF from Clipboard (getPDFclip.py)
+This script saves PDF data on the MacOS Clipboard to a file, adding pages for each save.

 ### Page Layout (pagelayout.py)
 This script provides functions to easily draw rectangles, circles, lines, and text on a PDF page, with colours and transparency.
 It saves the results to file called "Test.pdf" on the user's Desktop.
 It is simply a "proof of concept" for a text-based description of graphical items.

-## REVISION HISTORY
-Minor improvements continue to be made to all the scripts: this includes improved Unicode string handling; standardized naming conventions, so that the code can be mixed and used in other scripts more easily; and better sanity checking and error handling.
-Any contributions on these terms are welcome.
-### Future Plans
-It would be nice to compile a Unix command line utility that combines all these functions: _'pdfutil --join /path/to/filename'_

 ## Other notes